gabrieleMartignon/Ethertrip/README.md

 # <img width="250" height="77" alt="image-removebg-preview (1)" src="https://github.com/user-attachments/assets/a357be89-6885-4c5d-ad3f-3ca135be8268" />
-__Ethertrip__ is a Web3 App that allow users to book his next vacation through blockchain paying with Eth.
+__Ethertrip__ is a Web3 App that allow users to book his next vacation through blockchain paying with Eth!

 # Functionalities and Features
 - Easily book your travel experiences using __Ethereum (ETH)__ on __Sepolia Testnet Network__ as a secure and decentralized payment method, offering a seamless crypto-friendly checkout process.